Sea scallops are a sweet and tender sea food that almost everybody loves. They’re super versatile and can be prepared in so many different ways.

 1.Corn Succotash Salad

-This gourmet dish can be made in about 30-minutes flat.
+This gourmet dish can be made in about thirty-minutes flat with a dash of salt and pepper to taste.
 Check out our favorite recipe at HallmarkChannel.

 2. Roasted Potatoes With Radicchio And Snap Peas

 Buttery Yukon potatoes are one of the best side dishes for scallops.
 The sweetness of the snap peas and the bitter tang of the radicchio adds bursts of flavor and color.
-The vinegar helps dress the dish, but it also helps tenderize the scallops.
+The vinegar helps dress the dish, but it also helps tenderize your sea scallops.

 This inexpensive seafood side dish comes together in about 20-minutes.
 Check out a great recipe at RealSimple.